Image Classification#

 Fig. 15 Explore classifier settings and then press play-button to begin training.#

-At the bottom of the fit settings page you will see two graphs update as Piximi trains the model which show the accuracy and loss of the model over incrementing epochs.
+At the bottom of the Fit Model settings page you will see two graphs update as Piximi trains the model; these show the accuracy and loss of the model over incrementing epochs.

 _images/user-guide-accuracy-plot.png